Shares rise on U.S. housing data; Ukraine vote looms

 | NEW YORK

-NEW YORK Global equity markets edged higher on Friday after better-than-expected U.S. housing data lifted Wall Street into record territory, while yields on U.S. Treasuries fell on uncertainty about elections in Ukraine over the weekend.
+NEW YORK Global equity markets edged higher on Friday after better-than-expected U.S. housing data lifted Wall Street into record territory, but yields on Treasuries fell on uncertainty about elections in Ukraine over the weekend.

-The benchmark S&P 500 set a new closing high, closing above the 1,900 mark for the first time.
-MSCI's measure of global equity performance rose to highs last seen in November 2007, just short of all-time highs that month.
+The benchmark S&P 500 rose above a closing record high set 10 days ago, but was still shy of an all-time intraday high above 1,900.
+MSCI's measure of global equity performance closed in on all-time peaks last seen in November 2007.

-The day's gains held, contrary to beliefs there might be selling pressure before the close as U.S. investors headed into a three-day weekend with the Memorial Day holiday on Monday and uncertainty over Ukraine's elections on Sunday.
+But the gains were likely a precursor to selling pressure before the close, when U.S. investors are likely to fret about the outcome of the Ukraine elections over a long weekend.

-"There are still some concerns out there but they're not manifesting themselves in the VIX," said Philip Orlando, chief equity market strategist at Federated Investors in New York.
-"There's a lot of complacency in the market at a point where the market has had a nice little bounce back into the 1,900 area."
+"You had a positive data point this morning with the new home sales and the revision of the prior month, so all that's great," said Philip Orlando, chief equity market strategist at Federated Investors in New York.

 Sales of new U.S. single-family homes rose more than expected in April and the number of houses on the market hit a 3-1/2 year-high, further signs the housing recovery is poised to regain steam, the Commerce Department said.